davidenoma/moka/README.md

 ```bash
 snakemake --cores <num_cores>
 ```

-   If you have all the dependencies with R configured on conda, utilize with:
+   If you do not have all the dependencies with R you can get it configured on conda, utilize with:

    ```bash
    snakemake --cores <num_cores> --use-conda
    ```
+However, some R packages are not available to best to be installed R package manager.

 ### Rule: merge_results
 - **Input:** Individual association test results.